Master of Arts in Contemporary Arts

 The system will only show awards that are currently open for application; students are encouraged to browse the website to see all the awards that will be available over the course of their degree program(s).
 Go here for more information.

 These are smaller amounts administered by the School for the Contemporary Arts on a “first come” basis, usually awarded for travel for research purposes (such as attending festivals or conferences) in the amount of (up to) $1500 per academic year.
-These awards can be applied for three times per year: November, March, and July, and are payable into your student account in the first month of the following semester.
-Note that these applications require a faculty reference, so please discuss your project with a faculty member who can vouch for the relationship between your project and your work at the school.
+These awards can be applied for three times per year: November, March, and July, and are payable into the student’s account in the first month of the following semester.
+Note that these applications require a faculty reference, so students should discuss their project with a faculty member who can vouch for the relationship between their project and their work at the School.

-Many external awards are listed on the Dean of Graduate Studies web site.
+Many external awards are listed on the Graduate and Postdoctoral Studies web site.
 Consider creatively how you might be eligible for these.
 Go here for more information.